noobaa/noobaa-core/docs/non_containerized_NSFS.md

 mkdir -p /tmp/fs1/
 ```

-## Developer customization of the nsfs service (OPTIONAL) -
+## Developer customization of the NooBaa service (OPTIONAL) -
-One can customize noobaa nsfs service by creation of config.json file under the config_dir/ directory (/path/to/config_dir/config.json).
+One can customize NooBaa service by creation of config.json file under the config_dir/ directory (/path/to/config_dir/config.json).
 The following are some of the properties that can be customized -
 1. Number of forks
 2. Log debug level